matthewdm0816/Apeiria_Open/README.md

 @inproceedings{mo2026,
-  title={Distilling Neuro-Symbolic Programs into 3D Multi-modal LLMs}, author={Mo, Wentao and Liu, Yang},
-  % booktitle={International Conference on Machine Learning},
+  title={Distilling Neuro-Symbolic Programs into 3D Multi-modal LLMs}, author={Mo, Wentao and Liu, Yang}, booktitle={International Conference on Machine Learning}, year={2026}
-  year={2026}
 }
 ```

 ## Acknowledgements

-This code builds on the open-source ecosystems around PyTorch, Hugging Face Transformers, PEFT, Hydra, SGLang, Qwen, ScanNet, ScanRefer, ReferIt3D, Multi3DRefer, ScanQA, and SQA3D.
-Please also follow the licenses and terms of the underlying datasets and pretrained models.
+This code builds upon the great work from previous 3D MLLMs and 3D foundation models, including but not limited to [Chat-Scene](github.com/ZzZZCHS/Chat-Scene), [SegDINO3D](https://github.com/IDEA-Research/SegDINO3D), [Mask3D](https://github.com/jonasschult/mask3d).
+Special thanks to the [SGLang]() library for fast multi-modal generation support to make the RL training possible.

 ## License

 This code repository and datasets are licensed under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

+Please also follow the licenses and terms of the underlying datasets and pretrained models.

 Copyright (c) 2026 Wentao Mo.